ncatlab/nlab-content/pages/290.md

 * Gerald B. Folland, _Quantum field theory: A tourist guide for mathematicians_, Math.
 Surveys and Monographs __149__ ([ZMATH] (http://www.zentralblatt-math.org/zmath/en/advanced/?q=an:1155.81003&format=complete))

-An extensive compilation of material from the viewpoint of a mathematician:
+An extensive compilation of QFT from the viewpoint of a mathematician:

 * [[Eberhard Zeidler]], _Quantum field theory.
 A bridge between mathematicians and physicists.
 I: Basics in mathematics and physics._ ([ZMATH entry] (http://www.zentralblatt-math.org/zmath/en/advanced/?q=an:1124.81002&format=complete)), _II: Quantum electrodynamics_ ([ZMATH entry] (http://www.zentralblatt-math.org/zmath/en/advanced/?q=an:1155.81005&format=complete))

-Geometric aspects (e.g. connections to index theorems and moduli spaces) are emphasised in
+Differential geometric and topological aspects (e.g. connections to index theorems and moduli spaces) are emphasized in

 * Charles Nash, _Differential topology and quantum field theory_, Acad.
 Press 1991.

+* [[Albert Schwarz]], Quantum field theory and topology, Grundlehren der Math.
+Wissen. __307__, Springer 1993.

 For further references see [[FQFT]] and [[AQFT]].